Esri/map-tools-template/README.md

 Map Tools
 =====================
 *Map Tools* is a configurable application template that enables you to display an ArcGIS web map using a variety of tools.
-The template can be configured using the following options:

 [View it live] (http://www.arcgis.com/apps/MapTools/index.html)